Want to add an Elementor language switcher so that you’re able to offer your Elementor designs in multiple languages?

 To create your language switcher, you need the free TranslatePress plugin.

-TranslatePress is a full WordPress multilingual plugin, which means it helps you both translate your content and add a front-end language switcher that your visitors can use.
+TranslatePress is a complete WordPress multilingual plugin, which means it helps you both translate your content and add a front-end language switcher that your visitors can use.

 TranslatePress lets you use both automatic and manual translation (or a mix of both) and you’ll be able to manage all of your translations via a visual point-and-click editor – just like how Elementor lets you use a visual editor to create your designs: